 Additional reasons for an organization not gaining or regaining admittance into Sport Clubs Program include but are not limited to:

 - Non-existent leadership or demonstration of ineffective student leadership.

 - Decline in student interest and support.

 - Demonstration of club mismanagement.

-- Inability to abide by Sport Club, Campus Recreation and University policies and procedures.
+- Inability to abide by Sport Clubs, Campus Recreation and University policies and procedures.

 - Violation(s) of Campus Recreation and/or University facility policies.

-- Inability of the Sport Club Program as part of the Department of Campus Recreation to benefit the club through staff expertise or facility space.
+- Inability of the Sport Clubs Program as part of the Department of Campus Recreation to benefit the club through staff expertise or facility space.

-- Purpose or goals no longer compatible with the goals and mission of The Florida State Department of Campus Recreation and Sport Club Program.
+- Purpose or goals no longer compatible with the goals and mission of The Florida State Department of Campus Recreation and Sport Clubs Program.

 - Lack of financial support for the club due to budget or other limitations.